zuluchaka/tradingplan/README.md

    * Minimum Risk/Reward ration 3:1
    * ALWAYS WAIT FOR THE PREVIOUS DAILY CANDLE TO CLOSE
 - Add new trade to journal : https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32
-- Photo of the trade (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018
+- Take a screenshot of the trade at market CLOSE (BEFORE) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018

 - Check Swissquote PinBar Indicator visual (if any)